Graphics on Labels

 Set the options to display the image at a high level of transparency according to taste - here 90% - and set the line colour setting to 'No Line':

 Select the image and press ALT+F3 to save as an autotext entry.
-Call it 'Watermark' (The name is not important, as long as it is unique).
+Call it 'Watermark'.
+(The name is not important, as long as it is unique).

 For a single page of labels, you can select the cell containing the image and copy the cell to the clipboard (Ctrl+C).
 Select the table as below:

 Unfortunately the above is not completely reliable and you may find it difficult to reproduce the image in each of the cells.
 The image tends to have the bad habit of jumping out of the cell.
-If that should occur, then all is not lost.
-Having saved the graphic as an autotext entry, you can adopt the following procedure to ensure that the image is correctly placed in each label.

 Alternatively, the Macro at the end of this page will duplicate the content of the first cell into all the other cells